syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/ColumnDragAndDrop.md

 ## Cancel dropping for a particular column

-Dropping can be canceled for a particular column by handling the `QueryColumnDragging` event, and conditions based on `QueryColumnDraggingReason`.
+Dropping of a particular column can be canceled using `QueryColumnDraggingReason` argument in the `QueryColumnDragging` event handler.
 Refer to the following code sample to cancel dropping for a particular column:

 {% tabs %}
 {% highlight c# %}